-- Use electronic data sources, if available, to attempt to verify income so that a renewal can be approved without contacting the household, i.e., an Administrative Renewal can be conducted.
-Do not use quarterly MDES data if the most recent income reported is over 6-months old.
-Keep in mind, there are guidelines in place that outline the types of households that are good candidates for administrative renewals.
-Households with stable income are primary good candidates.
-If a household has stable income from year to year, using income verified by electronic data sources, especially MDES, that confirm the same source(s) of income for the household is permissible.
-Keep in mind, eligibility cannot be terminated and children cannot change programs (from Medicaid to CHIP or from CHIP to Medicaid) using electronic data source verification for an Administrative Renewal. - · Reasonable compatibility standards do not apply to a renewal. - The pre-populated renewal process requires verification of current income.
+- Use electronic data sources, if available, to attempt to verify income so that a renewal can be approved without contacting the household, i.e., an Administrative Ex Parte Renewal can be conducted.
+Attempt to renew ex parte using SNAP and SVES data first.
+If Ex Parte cannot be done with SNAP data, move on to FDSH and MDES.
+Do not use quarterly MDES data or SNAP data if the most recent income reported is over 6-months old.
+Keep in mind, eligibility cannot be terminated, and children cannot change programs (from Medicaid to CHIP or from CHIP to Medicaid) using electronic data source verification for an Administrative Ex Parte Renewal. - · Reasonable compatibility standards do not apply to a renewal. - The pre-populated renewal process requires verification of current income.

 When the client must provide paper verification, current wages must be verified.
-"Current" wages for a renewal are defined as verified monthly wages dated within the following date range: - The calendar month prior to the month the renewal and wage verification is submitted to the agency, - Through the date the renewal or wage information is submitted to the agency.
+"Current" wages for a renewal are defined as verified monthly wages dated within the following date range:

+- The calendar month prior to the month the renewal and wage verification is submitted to the agency, - Through the date the renewal or wage information is submitted to the agency.

-For example, the renewal is for February 2017 is submitted on January 25, 2017 for a person paid weekly.
-It is permissible to use 4 consecutive paystubs during the period December 1, 2016 through January 25, 2017.
+For example, the renewal is for February 2017 is submitted on January 25, 2017, for a person paid weekly.
+It is permissible to use 4 consecutive paystubs during the period December 1, 2016, through January 25, 2017.